 - Fishing Hours: Although we urge all participants to reserve dockage at Cape Ann’s Marina Resort, all boats can leave from any port.

-- Weigh In: The Weigh-In station is open from 6:00-9:00pm on Friday, July 28th, 2017 and 2:00PM – 4:30PM-close on Saturday, July 29th.
-Boats are deemed eligible for weigh-in on Saturday, July 29th if they have passed a committee boat by 4:30PM.
+- Weigh In: The Weigh-In station is open from 6:00pm-9:00pm on Friday, August 3, 2018 and 2:00pm – 4:30pm-close on Saturday, August 4, 2018.
+Boats are deemed eligible for weigh-in on Saturday, August 4 if they have passed a committee boat by 4:30PM.
 All vessels returning to weigh in a qualifying fish must check in and receive confirmation by VHF radio to fellow tournament boats on tournament channel (TBD).
 If a vessel fails to return by designated time, its catch for that day will be disqualified.
 Only one Bluefin Tuna per boat may be weighed in for score per day.

 - Committee Boats: A committee boat will be stationed at the Gloucester Harbor R “6” Buoy and the Annisquam River RN “6” Buoy will be eligible for weigh-in.
 You must radio the committee boat at either marker on channel (TBD) to confirm your location.